 Dealing with it: Even if it gets to attack once or twice, i would be more worried about the lost actions for evading it multiple times than i would be about the horror dealt by its attacks.

 What it does: The other scenario specific enemy around, this Hunting Deep One is more dangerous than the Predator.
 It does have a more balanced stat line with 3s across the board.
 Especially the difference between 2 and 3 health is quite relevant.
 It also has a more impactful engagement ability: The investigator that was engaged either has to leave its vehicle or, if they weren’t in the fisher boat to begin with, has to lose 2 resources.
-While the investigator stays engaged with the Hunting Deep One, they are also able to board the vehicle again or gain more resources.
+While the investigator stays engaged with the Hunting Deep One, they are also no longer able to board the vehicle again or gain more resources.

 My take: This little guy can be a pain.
 By pulling an investigator out of the boat, it can force the whole team to drop whatever they where doing and fight this thing before they can move on.
 In some situations, this will also dictate the order in which players will want to act as the one who went over board will surely want to be able to re-enter the vehicle on their turn.
 The resource loss can be very hard as well during the first turns.
 Dropping a 3/3/3 on the party while they are still preparing and possibly stopping one investigator from playing their assets as they planned can be a severe annoyance.
 With its 3 health it also either asks the players to spend two actions on defeating it or using some of their burst damage to deal all 3 in one blow.
 There are some other big threats in this scenario where those (usually quite limited) resources would also be very important, so this is actually a relevant choice.
 Spending two actions on this to preserve your Razors, Plans, Backstabs and One-Two-Punches for when the Winged One and/or the Kraken show up might be a good idea.